Needle Safety and Syringe Disposal

 Tips for Disposing Syringes

 Used syringes and other sharps should always be placed in a sharps container and disposed of safely.
 You can buy a container at major pharmacies and from online retailers.
 Bring the containers to a drop-off site identified in the Google map above.
-People who use drugs intravenously can enroll in a syringe service program and access other harm reduction supports.
+People who use drugs intravenously can enroll in a harm reduction program and access other services in addition to syringe disposal.

 Do not clip, bend, or recap needles.
 Always keep sharps and containers away from children and pets.